+Well, hello there!
 I know it has been a while, but with the ever warmer summers that we have been having (thanks for that, by the way) I get extremely busy this time of year.
 Now that we are back we shall continue our discussion on the effects of oceans on the world climate, and […]Read More How do oceans determine regional climatic conditions-Part II

 While the cases of forest fires have been increasing all over the world, most of them have been due to human activities and carelessness.
 As I’ve mentioned in my previous post, Forest Survey of India believes that 95% of the fires caused are due to human negligence.
-In this post, I’m going to be looking at whether climate change is having an effect on the intensity and frequency of the caused forest fires.
+In this post, I’m going to be looking […]Read More Forest fires and climate change: is there a link?

 Forests have been a natural resource that humans have depended on for millions of years.
 Today, forests are also one of the most “endangered” natural resource.
 We are cutting down about 13 million hectares of forest per year all over the world.
 Asia has the lowest forest cover in the world; less than 20% of […]Read More Forest Fires: A burning issue

 Construction of buildings in itself is a big, big project.
 It’s something that sets human beings apart as a species.
 And we have broken so many barriers when it comes to choosing a site to construct anything.
 When you look at construction projects being taken up under the sea floor, or hundreds of feet below […]Read More Slope stability

 Natural disasters are coming more intensely and more frequently every year.
 The least we can do is to have a good, clear knowledge of what they are, why they occur and how to prevent them.
 So, here’s Landslides 101 for you.Read More Landslides: All you need to know